ToaKopaka/ToaKopaka.github.io/README.txt

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This was a template that I used and changed for my portfolio site
+This was a template that I used and altered for my portfolio site

 Credits: